sc-ventures/cloudbreak-documentation/docs/blueprints.md

 [Comment]: <> (Draft from Richard.
 Need to edit.)

-Cloudbreak allows you to create special blueprints which include templating: the values of the variables specified in the blueprint and provided in the UI or CLI will be dynamically generated in the cluster creation phase.
+Cloudbreak allows you to create special blueprints which include templating: the values of the variables specified in the blueprint will be dynamically generated in the cluster creation phase, picking up the parameter values that you provided in the UI or CLI.
 Cloudbreak supports mustache kind of templating with the {{{variable}}} syntax.
-You cannot use functions in the blueprint file only the variable injection is supported.
+You cannot use functions in the blueprint file; only variable injection is supported.

 The following variables can be specified:

-LDAP properties which were assigned to the cluster:
+- LDAP properties (when assigning an external LDAP to a cluster):
     - ldap.connectionURL - the URL of the LDAP (host:port)
     - ldap.bindDn
     - ldap.bindPassword